 Destination Success: First-Year Focus, and is a program designed to help first-year college students make the transition from high school to college coursework.
 To do this we created learning communities, which research has shown increases students’ learning outcomes and retention rate.
 In creating these learning communities, we have identified four courses with high first-year student enrollment but success rates below the College average.
 The pilot program began in the fall of 2015 with seven learning communities on three Blinn College campuses.
 First-year students placed in learning communities in took three courses together which included a college success course, as part of a single cohort.
 These learning communities included interaction among students, faculty and staff to enhance the learning experience.

-For students: Fall 2015 Learning Community cohorts and schedules are currently being developed.
+For students: Fall 2016 Learning Community cohorts are on the schedule and ready for you to enroll!
 See your academic advisor for more information about the program and the fall schedule.
-Cohorts include three classes, two of which include the following academic courses: BIOL 1406, ENGL 1301, HIST 1301, and MATH 1324, and a student success course, EDUC 0100 Journey to Success.
+Cohorts include one or two classes from following academic courses: BIOL 1408, ENGL 1301, HIST 1301, and MATH 1324, and a student success course, EDUC 0100 Journey to Success.

 For faculty/staff: If you are interested in teaching in the Destination Success program or you want to be part of the implementation team, please contact the director or anyone on the leadership team for more information!

 For more information contact our QEP Director or any member of the Leadership Team:

 |Carrie Coston, Academic Success Team Chair